-Imagine this: there’s something, somewhere, that will enable you to have an orgasm in under a minute.
+Imagine this: something, somewhere out there will let you have an orgasm in under a minute.
 Sound desirable?
 You’re not alone.
 Many people are intrigued by the offer of fast, guaranteed orgasms.
-Almost like an Amazon Prime Now for orgasms: Same day delivery.
+It's like Amazon Prime Now for orgasms: Same day delivery.

 But is faster always better?
 Not always.
 That may be surprising, but I’ll explain what I mean with accounts from real people, and real data from those people.

 Finally, if—after putting “faster” into perspective—it’s still what you’re going after, we’ll give some tips on how to get there and achieve your fastest orgasm.